-Some think that taking both the ACT and SAT will impress admissions officers.
+Some think that taking both the ACT and SAT will increase your success rate and impress admissions officers.
 But the fact of the matter is the ACT and SAT are two very different tests.
 Preparation won’t be the same, strategies won’t be the same, the mentality won’t be the same.
 So taking both could actually backfire and lower your scores.

-Acceptable Reasons for the Taking the ACT & SAT
+Acceptable Reasons for Taking the ACT & SAT

 The only real reason for considering taking both tests is to get a feel for them—to see which is better suited for you.
 Once you know which fits you better, you can focus your efforts on studying and retaking that one test.